Bagumka/Bagumka-Mikrotik-UA-BlackList/README.md

 Based on https://gist.github.com/uablacklist and https://uablacklist.net/ service.

+Additions:
+ - More informative logging, debugging and statistics.
+ - Optimized for less disk operations and more memory operation (save our flash lifetime).
+ - Intellectual rule processing.
+Do not touch unchangeable rules.
+ - Interface workaround

 To redirect traffic to blocked adresses to some interface you should write it name to variable blackholeGw.

      :local blackholeGw "ether4";